Keyboard shortcuts

 • page: Shows the current page number.

-• page_size: Shows the number of items on the current page.
+• page_size: The maximum number of items per page.

 • has_next_page: Returns true if there is a page after the current one with at least one item, making it useful for “Next Page” buttons in user interfaces.